Understanding GHG Removals: A Path to Sustainability

 - 3 min read

-Removals happen in nature through growing healthy forests and enriching soils.
-They can also come from technology, like direct air capture, that pulls carbon straight out of the air, or biochar.
+Removals occur naturally through healthy forests and enriched soils.
+They can also result from technology, such as direct air capture, which pulls carbon straight out of the air, or biochar.

 Why Include GHG Removals in Your Inventory?

-Including removals in your GHG inventory gives you a better picture of your net emissions.
-It’s important to Include removals in GHG reporting because it allows organisations to demonstrate their (net climate) impact more comprehensively.
+Including removals in your GHG inventory gives you a clearer picture of your net emissions.
+It’s crucial to include removals in GHG reporting because it allows organisations to demonstrate their net climate impact more comprehensively.

-Both the GHG Protocol and ISO 14064-1 guidance allow for their inclusion under certain conditions.
-Generally, these standards say:
+This inclusion can support your claims toward net-zero or carbon neutrality, but only if done credibly.
+Both the GHG Protocol and ISO 14064-1 guidance allow for their inclusion under specific conditions.
+Generally, these standards state:

 Removals can be reported alongside emissions in your inventory.